okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 ### Respond to a challenge

 When a user attempts to sign in to the enrolled account through an app or a web browser, Okta creates a push challenge.
-The push challenge is sent to enrolled devices through your push provider.
+Your push provider sends the push challenge to enrolled devices.

 <!-- It may not always be delivered.
 Add content about it here. -->